bbauska/JS-jQuery-JSON/README.md

 it's a really powerful, powerful environment to figure out what's going wrong with your JavaScript.
 So up next, we're going to talk about JavaScript kind of as a programming language.</p>
+ & --> &amp;
+ < --> &lt;
+ > --> &gt;
+ " --> &quot;
+ ' --> &#x27;     &apos; is not recommended
+ / --> &#x2F;     forward slash is included as it helps end an HTML entity

 <h3>JavaScript - Core Language Features</h3>
-So as I mentioned at the beginning,
-JavaScript is an awesome language.
+As I mentioned at the beginning, JavaScript is an awesome language.
 It is a wonderful language, it's a powerful language as a developer.
 But it's also a language, because it's not a strongly typed language, it's a language that you have to be responsible and careful.
 The other thing that's cool about JavaScript is it's evolving and getting ideas from other languages.
 Because it's such a popular language it gets sort of regularly improved for PHP 7 or JavaScript 6.
 So it keeps getting better and better.
 And so I assume that you already know programming languages in general.
-So I'm just going to kind of highlight the cool things that are unique to JavaScript that might be different especially because there's a lot of overlapping between PHP and JavaScript because they're both C-based languages.
-They're both inspired by C. So comments on JavaScript Awesome. // which is a C++ comment to the end of the line.
-And then /* which is an older C style comment is a multiline comment that sort of goes across multiple lines.
+I'm just going to highlight the cool things that are unique to JavaScript that might be different especially because there's a lot of overlapping between PHP and JavaScript because they're both C-based languages.
+They're both inspired by C. So comments on JavaScript Awesome. &#x2F;&#x2F; which is a C++ comment to the end of the line.
+And then &#x2F;* which is an older C style comment is a multiline comment that goes across multiple lines.
 These are used for documenting functions.
 That's very nice.
 Languages that don't have multiline comments, I'm like grumpy about that.
 I'm talking about you, Python.
 Why don't have decent comments?
 I have to use triple quotes, which are actually strings!
 They're not comments, [SOUND].
 Okay, so like any C based language, white spaces and newlines do not matter, statements end with a semicolon.
 There are certain situations where